 Technology has definitely helped people become more isolated, but fantasy football is one technological activity that actually improves social interaction and friendships.
 A 2009 study from the Journal of the National Medical Association surveyed 300 men and women at a free health clinic in Buffalo, New York.
 They discovered that both men and women with insufficient perceived social support or friendships were the most likely to suffer from mental health disorders like anxiety and depression.

 A study by Live Science also determined that people with stronger friendships live longer and are less prone to stress.
 Fantasy football involves a ton of social interaction that often includes a draft party, countless phone conversations with friends about roster moves, proposed trades and most importantly, why your team is better than everyone else’s team.

-According to Dr. Lisa Firestone from Psychology Today, competitive feelings can be good for you.
+According to Dr. Lisa Firestone, competitive feelings can be good for you.
 Dr. Firestone believes that allowing yourself to feel your competitive feelings cleanly and directly is not only acceptable; it’s actually healthy.
 Competitive feelings are an indication of what we want, and acknowledging what we want is key to getting to know ourselves better.

 Don’t suppress your competitive feelings, channel them through your fantasy football league and your brain will thank you for it.
 Just remember to keep the trash talk relatively civil.